Kleene-Star/.github/docs/concept/cdm.md

 - Transparency and portability: The configuration is readable, editable, and portable-ideal for containerized deployments or multi-tenant environments.
 - Separation of data and control: The platform deliberately separates persisted user data (in the DB) from system-controlling parameters (in the file system), which increases maintainability and security.

-This configuration strategy makes **Kleenestar** particularly suitable for complex, scalable, and automatically managed platform landscapes-without sacrificing flexibility or adaptability.
+This configuration strategy makes **Kleenestar** particularly suitable for complex, scalable, and automatically managed platform landscapes, without sacrificing flexibility or adaptability.

 ## Extensibility and type registration